Closed approximate subgroups: compactness, amenability and approximate lattices: Good models : definition, first properties and examples

-Proposition \ref{Proposition: A quasi-kernel has a good model if and only if it comes from a homomorphism} combined with \cite[\S 3.(a)]{brooks1981some} in fact proves that any ultra-power of the approximate subgroup $\left\{ g \in F_2 \left| |o(g,w)-o(g,w^{-1})| \leq 3l \right.\right\}$ with $w \notin \{a,b,a^{-1},b^{-1},e\}$ is not a Meyer subset.
-Which means that it is not commensurable to an approximate subgroup that has a good model.
-In particular, this seems to contradict that ``even without the definable amenability assumption a suitable Lie model exists'' conjectured in \cite[p.
+Theorem \ref{Theorem: Example of approximate subgroup without a good model} seems to contradict that ``even without the definable amenability assumption a suitable Lie model exists'' conjectured in \cite[p.
 57]{MR3345797}.
 It is interesting to note that another counter-example to this conjecture is given in \cite{hrushovski2019amenability} and that it is also built thanks to Brooks' quasi-morphisms.
+In contrast, we note that Hrushovski provides in \cite{hrushovski2020beyond} a partial positive answer to the conjecture, showing that one can always construct such a model using a combination both homomorphisms and quasi-homomorphisms.

 Finally, we give a proof of Lemma \ref{Lemma: Ultraproduct of approximate subgroups without good models}: